edwintcloud/GrapevineDB/README.md

 As a v1 of this idea, the basic functionality will be tested via a cli test program and not be exposed for general usage.

+Finding all associations and commonalities will use a modified version of Dijkstra's.
+Finding associations will require finding all the neighbors with the same weight(label).
+Finding commonalities/differences will require finding all the neighbors with two different weights(labels) and finding the intersection or difference between these two sets of data.
+To display all of the associations for a single collection, we can use Prim's to generate a minimum spanning tree of the data.

 ## Resources

 - https://en.wikipedia.org/wiki/Graph_database#/media/File:GraphDatabase_PropertyGraph.png